mvhenten/kabinet/README.md

 # kabinet
-Observable key-value stores for flux apps
+Observable, _external_ key-value stores for flux apps.
 From version 1.x the API is strictly typescript and ES6.

+Kabinet works has an API that intergrates _external_ state with React's _useEffect_ and _useState_ [hooks](https://beta.reactjs.org/apis/react/useEffect#connecting-to-an-external-system).

 # Installation